 Private rural landholders of the Sunshine Coast Local Government Area, who have satisfactorily met all acquittal conditions of previous council grants.

-Priority is given to projects that;
+Priority is given to projects that:

-- will achieve cost effective on-ground outcomes - · have high ecological value - have at least matching co-contribution - will deliver benefits to the wider community projects that have previously received council funding, unless the project is clearly well planned with a staged approach
+- will achieve cost effective on-ground outcomes - have high ecological value - have at least matching co-contribution - will deliver benefits to the wider community.

-Low priority is given to;
+Low priority is given to projects that: